YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 has previously marked the database "encryptable".

 The command requires standalone access to the database.
 It performs some basic encryption setup checks and requires the ydb_passwd environment variable to be defined and the GNUPGHOME environment variable to point to a valid directory in the environment.
 Just as encrypted databases use global buffers in pairs (for encrypted and unencrypted versions of blocks), a database marked as encryptable has global buffers allocated in pairs (i.e., the actual number of global buffers is twice the number reported by DSE DUMP -FILEHEADER) and requires correspondingly larger shared memory segments.
-To revert unencrypted but encryptable databases back to "unencryptable" state, use the command:
+To revert unencrypted but encryptable databases back to the "unencryptable" state, use the command:

 .. parsed-literal::
    MUPIP SET -NOENCRYPTABLE -REGION <region-list>